thevisad/voynich_unlocked/readme.md

 ## Visual Evidence

-The JS divergence histogram is the clearest summary of the finding:
+The JS divergence histogram is the clearest summary of the operator finding:

 ![JS Divergence Distribution](js_divergence_histogram.png)